 # Selling wholesale or leaving crafts on consignment in retail specialty stores

 Starting a craft business, one which will generate more income than pocket change, is largely dependent on making a quality product and business foundation from which to grow.

 From personal experience, I have always picked the brains of others who have started and been successful in the business I wanted to start.

-Anyway, in starting a craft business there are two powerful resources available written by crafters who are internationally recognized as masters of the craft business.
+Anyway, in starting a craft business there is a powerful resource available written by a crafter who is internationally recognized as a master of the craft business.

 I want to share Shelley’s success.